algosup/2023-2024-project-4-sportshield-team-8/documents/functionalSpecifications/functionalSpecifications.md

 - The 2G works as expected as CORIS Innovation told us because we will not be able to test it in our environment.
 - The 2G network would not be shut down during the project.
 - No extra material would be needed since it was provided by the client and the school.
-- The **Bluetooth**[^4] can be connected to the application as expected, we can not check it since we have no access to the application.
+- The **Bluetooth**[^5] can be connected to the application as expected, we can not check it since we have no access to the application.
-- The NFC device would not cease to function.
+- The NFC device would not cease to function.*
+- We assume that the school will alocate us enough time to work on the project.

 ## Personas And Use Cases